 - Cardiovascular examination looking particularly for murmurs - eg, aortic stenosis.

 - Full neurological examination looking for pyramidal, extrapyramidal and cerebellar dysfunction, and testing sensation for signs of peripheral neuropathy.
-See also the separate article on Neurological Examination of the Lower Limbs.
+See also the separate Neurological Examination of the Lower Limbs article.

 - Do not forget the possibility of fractures and injuries - look for leg asymmetry and test the spine and lower limbs for tenderness.